Dementia is a general term for a decline in mental ability that affects your everyday functioning. Common symptoms include:

 Several factors can affect your risk for developing dementia.
 You can change some of these factors, such as smoking, but not others, such as genetics.

-It is important to understand that a risk factor is not a cause.
-For example, diabetes is a risk factor for both Alzheimer’s disease (AD) and vascular dementia.
-That does not mean that diabetes causes AD or vascular dementia.
+It’s important to understand that a risk factor isn’t a cause.
+For example, diabetes is a risk factor for both Alzheimer’s disease (AD) and vascular dementia, but that doesn’t mean it causes AD or vascular dementia.
 Not all people with diabetes develop dementia.

 Risk factors associated with dementia include the following:

 Atherosclerosis is the thickening and hardening of artery walls due to plaque buildup.
 Plaque is made of cholesterol, fat, calcium, and other substances in the blood.
 This buildup can narrow your arteries and interfere with the flow of blood to your brain.
 This impairs the ability of your brain cells to function properly.
 This can ultimately lead to the death of these brain cells and their connections to other brain cells.

 A high level of LDL cholesterol increases your risk of developing vascular dementia.
 This may be due to the association between atherosclerosis and high cholesterol.

 This amino acid naturally circulates in your blood and is a building block of protein.
 A high level of homocysteine is a risk factor for a number of diseases, including:

 - Alzheimer’s disease